visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pcc-2021.md

 * good illustration and graphics skills
 * good (web) programming skills
 * enthusiastic about reserach in visalization, communication, and human-computer interaction
+* strong interest in interdisciplinary work and working with patients, doctors, and families.

 ## Organization